I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfcontrol/nf-wdfcontrol-wdfcontroldeviceinitallocate.md

 For more information about calling <b>WdfControlDeviceInitAllocate</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-control-device-objects">Using Control Device Objects</a>.

-The following code example allocates a DEVICE_INIT structure, assigns a device object name, registers a shutdown notification callback function, and creates a control device object.
-For a more complex example that uses <b>WdfControlDeviceInitAllocate</b>, see the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">NONPNP</a> sample driver or the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">NDISProt</a> sample driver.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |